Itsilucasso/Itsilucasso/README.md

 🧠 ***I like to think that i don't have what the intergalactics would call a very planet-bound mind*** - *Rick Sanchez*

-🧑🏻‍💼 Atualmente, ainda trabalho fora do mercado de TI pois estou apenas estudando;
+🧑🏻‍💼 Atualmente, ainda trabalho fora do mercado de TI pois estou estudando;

 🧑🏻‍💼 Currently working as administrative because i am still learning I.T;